 - High operational risk due to human error

-A BFSI CRM acts as a secure system of record, enabling financial institutions to scale operations while remaining compliant and customer-centric.
+A banking CRM software acts as a secure system of record, enabling financial institutions to scale operations while remaining compliant and customer-centric.

 Compliance and security features